Amir Hussain: Career

 Before moving to Loyola Marymount University, Hussain taught as an associate professor of Religious Studies at California State University, Northridge.

 A proponent of interfaith dialogue, Professor Hussain has published over 60 scholarly articles or book chapters on Islam and Muslims.
 He has lectured in academic arenas around the world, and appeared on several television programs, most notably Politically Incorrect with Bill Maher and The Tavis Smiley Show.
-He was a consultant for The Story of God with Morgan Freeman, and appears regularly on Ancient Aliens and The UnXplained with William Shatner.
+He was a consultant for The Story of God with Morgan Freeman, and appears regularly on Ancient Aliens, History's Greatest Mysteries with Laurence Fishburne, Holy Marvels with Dennis Quaid, and The UnXplained with William Shatner.

 Professor Hussain is also a senior editor for religion for Oxford Handbooks Online.
 Prior to his edited textbooks, he wrote Muslims and the Making of America, published in 2016 by Baylor University Press.
 From 2011 to 2015 he was the editor of the Journal of the American Academy of Religion, the flagship journal for the study of religion.
 He is also on the editorial boards of four other scholarly journals for the study of religion.
 In 2005, he joined the Department of Theological Studies at Loyola Marymount University, the Jesuit university in Los Angeles.
 He has written numerous scholarly articles on Islam and Muslims, and is recognized as an authority on Islam in North America.
 He is a fellow of the Los Angeles Institute for the Humanities.